james-bowden/AI-lien/README.md

 	* Install SDL IMG.
 	* Make the files using 'make clean all'.
 	* Run the game with 'make run’.
 You can keep using this command and do not need to remake.
 	* You can change certain parameters: stamina, player velocity, # bullets, easy/med/hard stalk radius (demo/game.c); alien velocity, delay time (alien.c); prices, # coins and hiding spots spawned (map.c).
+If you change parameters, 'make clean all' again before you 'make run' again.

 * Controls:
 	* Arrow keys to move